 Creating a brighter future for children today and generations to come

 - The Pediatric Cancer Dependencies Accelerator was created.
-Its purpose is to transform the scientific understanding of childhood cancers, identify new targets for therapy, and pave the way for new clinical trials and effective treatments.
-In 2024, PedDep held its third annual retreat, moved several new targets into clinical translation, completed 14 drug-CRISPR screens, completed 39 whole-genome CRISPR screens, and built a dedicated PedDep Accelerator data portal with new pipelines and analytical methods.
+The purpose of this collaborative project is to transform the scientific understanding of childhood cancers, identify new targets for therapy, and pave the way for new clinical trials and effective treatments.
+In 2024, PedDep held its third annual retreat, completed numerous whole-genome CRISPR and drug-CRISPR screens, developed new models for high-risk pediatric cancers, and built a dedicated PedDep Accelerator data portal with new pipelines and analytical methods.

 - St. Jude has enhanced the clinical trial infrastructure in conjunction with the Department of Oncology and the Comprehensive Cancer Center.
 They have launched working groups to improve time to move investigator-initiated trials from concept through approvals to implementation.
 For the first time, St. Jude will be able to run a pediatric cancer trial in multiple countries outside of the US.